lmu-osc/Introduction-RStudio-Git-GitHub/README.md

-# Introduction to version Control in R with RStudio, Git, and Github
+# Introduction to version control with Git and GitHub within RStudio

 ## About this work